olle-johannesson/movies-for-pixi/src/movies/double_indemnity_1944.md

 director: "Billy Wilder"

-summary: "A femme fatale and a scam."
+summary: "An insurance worker commits insurance fraud for a femme fatale"

-comment: "Machine-gun-speed dialog in the archetypical film noire!"
+comment: "In competition with The Maltese Falcon of being the archetypical film noire"

 image: "https://media.giphy.com/media/kf3yjaBKEzfZOY84f9/giphy.gif"